mashrekur/topic_modeling_hydrology/README.md

-4_temporal_topics --- Creates plots for analysis of relative temporal topic trends 5_topic_correlations --- Creates plots for analysis of topic relationships 6_journal_correlations --- Creates plots for analysis of journal relationships
+4_temporal_topics --- Creates plots for analysis of relative temporal topic trends 5_topic_correlations --- Creates plots for analysis of topic relationships 6_journal_correlations --- Creates plots for analysis of journal relationships 7_journal_correlations --- Creates plots for analysis of how topics evolve as the number of topics increases